ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 Streaming HTTP body content can be transformed both synchronously and asynchronously.
 However there are some pitfalls you need to know:

- - Reference counting.
-Styx exposes the content stream as a `ByteStream` of reference counted `Buffer` objects.
+ - **Reference counting.** Styx exposes the content stream as a `ByteStream` of reference counted `Buffer` objects.

- - Continuity (or discontinuity) of Styx content `ByteStream`.
-Each content transformation with `map` or `flatMap` is a composition of another `ByteStream`.
-So is each content transformation linked to some source observable, an ultimate source being the Styx server core.
+ - **Continuity (or discontinuity) of Styx content `ByteStream`:** each content transformation with `map` or `flatMap` is a composition of another `ByteStream`.
+So is each content transformation linked to some source `ByteStream`, an ultimate source being the Styx server core.
   It is the consumer's responsibility to ensure this link never gets broken.
 That is, you are not allowed to just replace the content stream with another one, unless it composes to the previous content source.